yidong72/reasoning-gym/README.md

 - `SpellBackwardDataset`: Spell individual words backward (e.g. "sun" -> "nus")
 - `WordSequenceReversalDataset`: Reverse word order in text spans
 - `WordLadderDataset`: Generate word ladder puzzles where one word is transformed into another by changing one letter at a time
+- `GroupAnagramsDataset`: Group anagrams together in a list of words

 ### <small>Code Tasks</small>